251027-Java/Kenneth_Donovan_Shara_GithubWorkshop/one-line-test.md

 Hello world!
 something - anything - that comes to mind.
+Mind